-- The possible causes of low birthweight in babies are multiple birth babies who are at increased risk of low birth due to prematurity, teen mums (especially those younger than 15 years old) also, babies of mothers who are exposed to illicit drugs, alcohol and cigarettes are more likely to have low birth weight babies.
-Belfast rates per 1000 have fluctuated over the past 8 years with Belfast higher than the NI rate of 62 and Castlereagh below in March 2014.
+The possible causes of low birth weight in babies are multiple birth babies who are at increased risk of low birth weight due to prematurity, teen mums (especially those younger than 15 yrs old) also, babies of mothers who are exposed to illicit drugs, alcohol and cigarettes are more likely to have low birth weight babies.
+The Western Area rates per 1000 have fluctuated over the past 7 years with Derry, Fermanagh and Limavady higher than the NI rate of (62) in 2013/14.